trskop/command-wrapper/man/command-wrapper-bash-library.7.md

 TOOLSET_COMMAND completion --library --shell=bash [--content] | less
 ```

-When we're not using `less` then changhe the last command in the pipeline to
+When we're not using `less` then change the last command in the pipeline to be
-be your prefered pager.
+your preferred pager.
 If we're on Debian-like system then an also use
 `sensible-pager` command instead of directly calling specific one.

 If [`bat`](https://github.com/sharkdp/bat), or any other `cat`-like command